imrenzo/web_forum/README.md

 ## Technologies used
 ### Frontend
-React, Typescript, Axios, MUI, Render, HTML, CSS
+React, Typescript, Axios, MUI, HTML, CSS
 ### Backend
-Go, Go-Chi, Render
+Golang, Go-Chi
 ### Database
+Postgresql
+### Authentication
+JWT, bcrypt
+### Hosting & Deployment
-Postgresql, Render
+Render

 # Deployment
-May take a while to load as i'm on Render Free plan.
+May take a while to load as i'm on Render Free plan
 Link: https://web-forum-test.onrender.com

+# Features
+- Users will be able to view threads and comments (on each thread) regardless of logging in

-# Authentication
+# Authentication/ Security

+### Hashing
+- Users sign up with username and password
+- Passwords are securely hashed with bcrypt before storing on database.
+- When logging in, password user enters is compared with hashed password on database for authentication

+### JWT
-- JSON Web Token (JWT) issued to authenticated users (Signed with HS256) with a 1 hour validity period
+- JSON Web Token (JWT) issued to authenticated users.
+It is signed with HS256 with a certain validity period
-- When users perform CRUD operations on threads/comments, Chi.Router middleware will authenticate users.
-Then the USERID key from JWT is passed as a context to next http request
+- When users perform CRUD operations on threads/comments, Chi.Router middleware will authenticate users with their JWT signature and validity period.
+If authenticated, the USERID key from JWT is passed as a context to next http request
-- Additionally for UD (Update & Delete) operations on threads/comments, more user authentication is done by:
+- Additionally for UD (Update & Delete) operations on threads/comments, further up user authentication is done by:
-  - Checking if USERID key in request context matches the thread/comment where UD is going to happen
+  - Checking if USERID key in request context matches that of the thread/comment where UD is going to happen

+## API

 ## File Structure
 Notable files: